SkullKrak7/Vision-Sorting/readme.md

 ```

 * Loads labeled image data from your local `data/` folder
-* Trains a basic classifier
+* Trains a basic classifier using scikit-learn (e.g., kNN)
+* Prints accuracy and per-class classification report
 * Saves the model to `models/basic_model.pkl`

 ## Optional: Train a CNN Model (PyTorch)